mkraposhin/VnV/README.md

    - for common data shared by different solvers (common/) cases.
 3. On the third level, inside the solver folders we keep computational cases in folders with names specifying the mesh density (e.g., 10CPD, 20CPL, etc).

 The wish list of cases to check is maintained using the [issues](https://github.com/mkraposhin/VnV/issues) section of the repository with all neccesary links to reference data and description of problems.

+## Examples of the structure

+    SodProblem/
+        reference/
+        docs/
+        comparison/
+        QGDFoam/
+            100CPL/
+            200CPL/
+            400CPL/
+        pimpleCentralFoam/
+            100CPL/
+            200CPL/
+            400CPL/